octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 ## Hash
 Let's start with the basics: the **hash**.
 A hash is a hexadecimal number calculated from a set of data.
 In a way, it is similar to a unique fingerprint used to identify the initial data quickly.
 There are several hash functions.
 The most common is _SHA256_, used among others by Bitcoin.
 The _SHA256_ algorithm transforms any string of characters into a hexadecimal number of 64 characters (or 256 bits).
 For example, fig. 1 shows the hash of the small string "Cake" and fig. 2 shows the hash of a longer string.
 Note that the two hashes are completely different, but both are 64 characters long.

 In the same way, you could enter all the books from a library or nothing at all (empty string), and you would still get a hash of 64 hexadecimal characters.
 Note that you will always have the same hash for two identical strings.
-You will always have two different hashes for two different strings (except for a very few statistically improbable collisions).
+You will always have two different hashes for two different strings except for very few statistically improbable collisions.
 This allows you to quickly verify that the initial data has not been modified, or else the hash would have changed.

 ![](../../static/img/blockchain-basics/small_hash.svg)
 <small className="figure">FIGURE 1: The hash of a small string of characters</small>